kubernetes/community/contributors/devel/sig-architecture/api_changes.md

   * On an update operation: the field is present and has changed from the current value

+!!! /REWORK

 Older clients that only know the singular field will continue to succeed and produce the same results as before the change.
-Newer clients can use your change without impacting older clients.
+Newer clients can use your change without impacting older clients, but on update are responsible for updating both the old and the new field.
 The API server can be rolled back and only objects that use your change will be impacted.

 Part of the reason for versioning APIs and for using internal types that are